Defence Re-Election

 CCC (CanLII), (DOJ)

-There may be some discretionary right to re-elect without the consent of the Crown where the accused was not properly informed of his rights and relevant issues at the time that the initial election was made.[1]
+There may be some discretionary right to re-elect without the consent of the Crown where the accused was not properly informed of his rights and relevant issues at the time the initial election was made.[1]

 There is a discretion with the provincial court judge to allow re-election during a trial to allow the accused to re-elect without the Crown's consent.[2]